Create a list of articles to read later. You will be able to access your list from any article in Discover.

 Elephants continued to make the hall their home for around 70 years, accompanied by changing displays of other animals.

-The Diplodocus cast that greets visitors in Hintze Hall today was presented to the Museum in 1905.
+The Diplodocus cast that greeted visitors in Hintze Hall until 2017 was presented to the Museum in 1905.
 Initially displayed elsewhere, it made its first appearance in the hall in 1979, alongside Triceratops.

 In the early 1990s, Triceratops moved out of Hintze Hall and the tail of our replica Diplodocus was repositioned to reflect a new scientific understanding of how these dinosaurs held their tails.